Eyewash Stations and Safety Showers Policy

 6. Safety showers, plumbed eyewashes and personal eyewash units must be appropriately maintained.

-7. Emergency eyewash and shower equipment, its installation and preventive maintenance inspections shall conform to the American National Standard Institute (ANSI) Z358.1-2014 Emergency Eyewash and Shower Equipment, and all amendments.
+7. Emergency eyewash and shower equipment, its installation and preventive maintenance inspections shall conform to the principles of American National Standard Institute (ANSI) Z358.1-2014 Emergency Eyewash and Shower Equipment, and all amendments.

 Glossary